velororro/velororro/README.md

 Here are some of my most prominent projects:

 - [AEDA Academia](link to project on GitHub): Collaborative project for a Coaching Academy (2023)

-## Contact

-If you'd like to get in touch with me to discuss a project or just to chat, feel free to reach out to me at [rod24ale@gmail.com] or follow me on [Facebook-Messenger].

-Thanks for visiting my GitHub!